45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 If you love parks in urban spaces, make sure to add Bryant Park to your list!
 This green square is 9.6 acres and regularly holds free events during the Summer, including free movie screenings, performances, exercise classes, and more!

 Oh, and during the holidays, Bryant Park hosts the Bank of America Winter Village!
-This Winter Village offers free Ice skating in NYC (bring your own skates), a pop-up Christmas Market, tons of food vendors, and even Cozy Winter Igloos!
+This Winter Village is my all-time favorite and offers free Ice skating in NYC (bring your own skates), a pop-up Christmas Market, tons of food vendors, and even Cozy Winter Igloos!

 Visiting New York City in December?
 Make sure to visit the Bryant Park Winter Village!